scottkildall/Sonaqua_Dinacon/README.md

 In progress, using Sonaqua with Mozzi

+#####Quartet:
+This is in-progress, where we trigger synths from another Arduino.
+I'd suggest ignoring what's going on here for the time being

 #### Cables and parts
 The programmer cable you'll need is the 5V FTDI cable, available from Sparkfun: https://www.sparkfun.com/products/9718